This post is a travelguide about the best things to do in Sheki.

 Sheki is an old town with beautiful buildings from the golden years of the Silk road.
 Rolling hills with lush green forests that beckon you to explore them.
 Delicious Azeri cuisine and local specialties hard to get elsewhere.
 Sheki has every reason to include it in a trip to the Caucasus, but few people visit this region.

 Maybe I should not write about Sheki and keep it a secret.
 Walking through the old town without any other tourists was part of its charm.
 Add friendly people and good food and I was hooked.

 The Caucasus has always been the battleground of different empires.
 Sheki once belonged to the Persians, Romans, Parthians, Arabs, Mongolians and Russians.
 The result is an interesting combination of cultural influences.
 Most of the historic buildings in town nowadays are a legacy of the Persian rule of the Shirvanshah and Soviet Russia.

 1. The palaces of the Shaki khan

 The Sheki Khan’s summer palace alone makes Sheki a worthwile place to visit and it is among the top things to do in Sheki.
+In fact, I liked it more than the palace of the Shirvanshah in Baku.
 The design and frescoes are outstanding.
 The typical Azeri shebeke windows give it a finishing touch.
 You can’t take pictures inside, but they won’t do justice anyway to the intricate detailed paintings that cover every inch of the walls and ceilings.

 Close to the palace is a small history museum and a covered bazaar where they sell souvenirs.
 Not far from the summer palace is also a lesser known winter palace that is just being renovated.